JoeyHendricks/STATS-PAL/README.md

 > in percentage*** this amount change is then spread out over 100% of the data set.
 At the bottom of this animation you
 > can view the increasing Wasserstein and Kolmogorov-Smirnov Distances.

-From the information I obtained from running the above I can determine for myself what I quantify as too much distance between two performance test.
-With this information I have created a table of critical values that I can use to categorize tests.
+From the information obtained from running the above I can determine for myself what I quantify as too much distance between two performance test.
+With this information I have created a table of critical values that I can use to categorize tests and start making automated decisions based on these measurements.

 | Category  | Rank | Kolmogorov-Smirnov Distance boundary | Wasserstein Distance boundary | Possible Action |
 |-----------|------|--------------------------------------|-------------------------------|-----------------|